hexxone/TeleJelly/README.md

 4. When the button is clicked, the Plugin validates User credentials using custom Telegram logic.
 5. On Success -> Authenticate & User is redirected to Jellyfin Dashboard
 6. On Failure -> Show Error Message (e.g. Invalid Data, not Whitelisted)

+## Requirements

+1. A Telegram Username is mandatory for all users who wish to use this Login method.
+2. A valid, public SSL certificate is needed for the Login Widget to work (e.g. LetsEncrypt).
+3. A Telegram Bot (token) is required to cryptograhpically validate the User Login credentials.

 ## Install